Mahmoud-rifaat/Forkify/README.md

-# Forkify: A Recipe App with Vanilla JS
+# Forkify: A Recipe App with Vanilla JS - MVC

 Forkify is a recipe application built entirely with vanilla JavaScript!
 This project served as a deep dive into building a complex web application from scratch, while implementing best practices and exploring various functionalities.